bluegrapes/DAT8Coursework/homework/02_homework_answers.md

-> 7. Count the approximate number of occurrences of the word "dictionary"
+> 7.Count the approximate number of occurrences of the word "dictionary"
 > (regardless of case) across all files in the DAT8 repo.

 ```